gdayori/Infragistics-WPF-Core3.0-Workshop/docs/02-Pivot/02-01-Use-FlatDataSource.md

 ...
 ```

-Now this class has
+Now ViewModel class has
- - SalesFlatDataSource to be bound to pivot controls
+ - SalesFlatDataSource to be bound to pivot controls.

-Original data to be bound to FlatDataSource.ItemsSource is "SalesData" which is same as the datasource in the Section 1.
+ Note that SalesDataSample.SalesData is same data as the datasource in the Section 1.

-Note that you don't write code here but check what's in the View and the ViewModel in this section.

 ## Note